Blisado1/Celo-Tutorial/README.md

         self.name

-- Local variables are the ones we can find in functions

 - Enviromental variables in Vyper
   - `self.balance`: returns the contract balance
   - `msg.sender`: returns the sender of a transaction